-Box 4.1 ▷ Impacts of weather on power systems: Case study of Europe duration of low wind periods coinciding with cloudy skies and low temperatures is a significant contributor to seasonal flexibility needs.
+Seasonal flexibility needs can vary significantly, leading to large differences in the load factor of the dispatchable power plant fleet from one year to the next duration of low wind periods coinciding with cloudy skies and low temperatures is a significant contributor to seasonal flexibility needs.
 This has a substantial impact on the operation of the dispatchable power fleet, notably natural gas-fired plants and hydropower, which must absorb most of the variation between seasons and years.
 In 2030, the most extreme conditions in a weather year could induce a 40% upward or downward variation in the annual use of gas-fired power plants in Europe compared with an average weather year.
 The resultant uncertainty about revenues for these plants and about their profitability could act as a drag on investment in them, despite their essential role as providers of system adequacy and flexibility.
 Adapting market designs and establishing instruments to ensure sufficient investment is essential for security of supply.